codefresh-io/docs.codefresh.io/_posts/2023-06-15-june-release-notes.md

 * In the Builds page, Output tab for a step displays `loading` instead of the step logs.
 * Creating a Git trigger for a repo name containing spaces fails with error: `Failed to create trigger...fails to match the required pattern...`.
 * Unable to set `requiredAvailableStorage` programmatically for Hybrid Pipeline Runtimes.
+* (On-premises) Codefresh Runner installation fails with Component existed with status code 1 error.
+(Mikhail)
 * 404 errors on clicking documentation links in Build > Triggers.

 **GitOps**
-* Failure to clone large repo.
-* (On premises) Rollouts Reporter for managed cluster uses SaaS instead of on-premises URL.
+* Unable to delete Argo CD application from Git Source.
 * Different statuses for same application in the **Home > GitOps Dashboard** and in the **GitOps Apps** dashboard.
 * Images not displayed in Images dashboard for GitLab Git provider (Denis)
+* (On premises) Rollouts Reporter for managed cluster uses SaaS instead of on-premises URL.